 [User story template.
 Credit: bloomy.com]

-The next step in the app design process is prototyping or user experience (UX) design.
+The next step in the process is prototyping or user experience (UX) design.
 During this phase, we structure our ideas to craft a delightful experience for people who will use the product.
-Our UX designers make sure that navigation within the app flows logically from one step to the next so users don't even notice.
+Our UX people make sure that navigation within the app flows logically from one step to the next so users don't even notice.

 The prototyping process may include several iterations followed by usability testing and concept validation.
 The more people we can get to test our prototype and give us feedback, the more likely we are to nail it.